httpniki/rust-todolist/README.md

-A simple TODO to learn rust, created for the CLI.
+A simple TODO, created for the CLI.